wpwupingwp/OGU/README.md

 The default value is `False`.

-`-allow_invert_repeat`: If two genes invert-repeated in downstream, this option change the second spacer's name to be same with the first one.
-Combine with `-allow_repeat` two spacers will be kept.
+`-allow_invert_repeat`: If two genes invert-repeated in downstream, this option allow the second spacer's name to be different with the first one.
+Combine with `-allow_repeat`, two spacers will be kept.
 If only one is needed, just set `-allow_invert_repeat` and do not set `-allow_repeat` omitted.
 The default value is `False`.